lipp15/bracket-world/README.md

 Between 0 and 1 - the zoom level of the bracket

-Default: 0 (automatic zoom level based on # of teams)
+Default: 0 (which means the plugin will calculate the default zoom level based on the # of teams)

 #### scaleDelta